anyanliu/myrepo/README.md

 ## 简介

-`CombiningClassifier` combines multiple basic classifiers, such as Logistic Regression, SVM, Random Forest, Decision Tree, XgBoost.
+`CombiningClassifier` combines multiple basic classifiers, such as Logistic Regression, SVM, Random Forest, Decision Tree.
 And use weighted vote method to get the classification label.

 ---